mgorzkowski/abn/README.md

 - libabn-static.a
 - libabn-shared.so

-You can use different dictionary but use 'build' directory because this name is required by test runner.
+You can use different dictionary but please use 'build' directory because this name is required by test runner.

 ### Example project:
-In the 'example' directory there is a 'simple_c_example' example of ABN usage.
+In the 'example' directory there is a 'sample' example of ABN usage.
 This is a series of various operations.
-Firstly, make sure that your ABN library are built, which means 'libabn.a' file exists in 'bin/libabn.a' - see 'Building library' paragraph.
 To build and run example project type:
->cd examples/simple_c_example
+>cd examples/sample
->make run

-### Using ABN with own project:
-If you already have project that can use ABN library compile source files with libabn.a library in this way:
->gcc program.c -I<_path/to/the/directory/containing/headers/_> -L<_path/to/the/directory/containing/libabn.a/_> -labn_static -o program

-## Additional informations:
+>setup.sh
+>mkdir -b build
+>cmake -GNinja ..
+>ninja

-### How to make ABN library useful in your embedded project?
+### How to adjust abn library to your project
-All you should to do is compile library with proper abn_unit and abn_halfunit type.
-They're defined in include/abn.h.
-Abn_unit type should be defined as the widest integer type your compiler knows and abn_halfunit should be defined as two times smaller e.g.
->typedef uint32_t abn_unit;
->typedef uint16_t abn_halfunit;
+The abn library works on abn_unit, which is the basic type the calculations are porformed on.
+The abn_unit has ABN_UNIT_BITSIZE size (8, 16, 32, 64, 128 or 256).
+By default it is set to 32.
+To change it modify the ABN_UNIT_BITSIZE definition.

-The widest type, the shortest execution time. :)
+The bigger size theoretically gives the shortest execution time.

-### Non portable header file:
+### Extra header files limitations:
-ABN library contains non-portable functions also. (abn/nonportable.h) Functions from this header file are unnecessary to perform calculations.
-Non-portable header file contains functions that are specific only for part of systems (e.g. they allows file operations).
-This can help you read or write your number to the file.
-You can use non-portable header file functions when you use system that supports standard I/O. This kind of functions are used in example/simple too.
+Some functions cannot be used on some platforms without porting some another functions.
+Examples of such functions may be file operations.
+On standard OS (like Windows or Linux) it works and doesn't require additional work.
+Look at src/extra/README.md

-#### Have fun! :smile:
+#### Have fun!
-If you have noticed something inappropriate or something what I can improve please send to me a message. :mailbox: dhmaciek@gmail.com
+If you have noticed something inappropriate or something what I can improve please let me know   :mailbox: dhmaciek@gmail.com